demirogun/cv/docs/cv.md

 ## About Me

-I am a biologist who is interested in plant taxonomy, systematics, and ecology.
+I am a biologist with interests in plant taxonomy, systematics, and ecology.
-I am also a software developer who is interested in web development, data science, and machine learning.
+I am also a software developer, focusing on web development, data science, and machine learning.
-I am a Ph.D. student at the Tekirdağ Namık Kemal University.
+Currently, I am a Ph.D. student at Tekirdağ Namık Kemal University.
-I am working on the prediction of the current and future potential geographic distribution of endemic and rare *Verbascum* species distributed in Türkiye with the MaxEnt algorithm.
+My research involves predicting the current and future potential geographic distribution of endemic and rare *Verbascum* species in Türkiye using the MaxEnt algorithm.

 ## Education